 Whole foods and fresh pressed vegetable oils, for example, provide these.
 Our olive oil contains 73% of monounsaturated fats.
 These fats are associated with balanced blood cholesterol levels and reduced risk of chronic, degenerative disease, and strongly support controlled blood sugar levels.

-Polyunsaturated fats mainly have the same benefits of monounsaturated fats. but our bodies do not produce these fats, we need to consume them in order to obtain them.
+Polyunsaturated fats mainly have the same benefits of monounsaturated fats, but since our bodies do not produce these fats, we need to consume them in order to obtain them.

 They also provide nutrients to help develop and maintain your body’s cells and they contribute vitamin E to your diet, a strong antioxidant we usually are in short supply of.